Removal of Occupancy Requirement for 1-to-4-Unit Dwellings Takes Loans Out from Under Lending Cap

 As such, these loans will not count towards the aggregate member business loan cap imposed on each federally insured credit union.

-The final rule, available online here (opens new window), will become effective upon publication in the Federal Register.
+The final rule, available online here (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , will become effective upon publication in the Federal Register.

 The Board unanimously approved, by notation vote on May 30, 2018, a change to the member business lending rule that removes the member’s occupancy requirement for loans secured by liens on 1-to-4-unit family dwellings.
 The member business lending rule previously required those dwellings to be the primary residence of a member in order to be excluded.